Marginalia

 # Returns: supports | contradicts | qualifies | extends

-Three papers support a claim, one contradicts it — that's useful information that no single search could surface.
+Three papers support a claim, one contradicts it.
+The workspace stores that relationship explicitly.

 Deterministic Edge Generation

-Source-to-source edges are generated without any LLM — entirely deterministic, reproducible, and fast.
+Source-to-source edges are generated without any LLM.
+It is deterministic, reproducible, and fast.

 Three signals: